 History of Sustainability in the UASU

-Sustainability has been an important issue at the University of Alberta Students’ Union for a long time.
+Sustainability has been an important issue at the UASU for many years.
 In 1991, the Green Team, with the help of an environmental auditor, prepared a Green Plan for improving the environmental responsibility of the Students’ Union Building.
 With the creation of the Environmental Coordination Office of Students (ECOS) in 2002, the UASU formally declared the value of sustainability: as stated in ECOS’ mandate (as determined in the 2006/2007 Development Taskforce) ECOS should “research and recommend environmental and social policies to the Students’ Union Executive, which strive to make the Students’ Union a model of sustainability.”

 The UASU recognizes that its own operations should reflect the value it holds in sustainability by leading by example for the students it represents, and for the institution and communities of which it is a part.
 It was in this spirit that the idea for an assessment was born.